thecmdrunner/sparky/README.md

 ### FreeBSD:

 ### On a Virtual Machine
 To use sparky on a Virtual machine, you can use [Scream](https://github.com/duncanthrax/scream) to passthrough your mic via a virtual sound card.
+Here's a [video tutorial](https://www.youtube.com/watch?v=AfUgNEOx3uk) by Pavol Elsig.

 ## How to run?